PantelisAndrianakis/Breezy/documentation/types/maps.md

 Maps are **automatically safe to share across [breezes](../concurrency/breezes.md)**.
 Once a map crosses to another breeze (channel, `spawn` argument, or static field), every operation - `put`, `get`, `remove`, `containsKey`, even the internal rehash on growth - runs atomically, with no locking in your code.
 A map that stays within one breeze pays no synchronization cost.

 The guarantee is **per operation**: a check-then-act sequence like `if (!m.containsKey(k)) m.put(k, v)` can still interleave with another breeze between the two calls.
+For exactly those patterns, use the [compound operations](#compound-operations) - `putIfAbsent` and `getOrDefault` are single atomic steps, so on a shared map they replace the check-then-act sequences outright.
 Iterating a shared map is always safe and sees a consistent point-in-time view; updates made by other breezes during the loop may not appear until the next iteration over the map.

 ---